hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 #### **Vote:**
-Next up, lets implement a function that will allow voters to cast their votes.
-This function will take as input a proposal index to which user wishes to vote for.
-If the `caller` is a valid voter and has not already casted the vote, we will update the proposal at index `i` with the weight of the voter and update `voter.voted` to true and set `voter.vote` to index of proposal.
+Now, let's implement a function that will allow users to cast their votes.
+This function will take a proposal index as input.
+If the `caller` is a valid voter and has not already casted his/her vote, update the proposal at index `i` with the weight of the voter, update `voter.voted` to true and set `voter.vote` to index `i`.

 #### **Get Winning Proposal:**
-Now that the votes are casted, we will implement a function that will get the name of the proposal that won.
-In  a reall election, the winner is announced once the voting time has passed out, we will leave such implementation to you guys.
-For now we are going to allow any user to invoke this function and get the name of the propoasl that has won.
-Lets implement a function to return us the index of the proposal that has the maximum vote like this:
+Now that the votes are casted, we will implement a function that will get the name of the winning proposal.
+In  a reall election, the winner is announced once the voting time has passed out.
+We will leave such implementation to you guys.
+For now we will allow any user to invoke this function and get the name of the winning proposal.
+Let's implement a function to return the index of the proposal with the maximum votes:
 ```rust

     fn winning_proposal(&self) -> Option<usize> {